VBlazhenko/Personal-Portfolio-Website/README.md

 # Personal-Portfolio-Website
-This is one of my portfolios.
-For this i have used HTML, CSS and JS.
 --
 For the following project i have used HTML, CSS and JS.
 The website consists of one page with different sections such as home, about me, contact and more.
 --